williamjohnston/williamjohnston.github.io/_pages/research.md

 {% include base_path %}

 I work mainly at the syntax/semantics interface---meaning that I'm deeply curious about how components of meaning map onto syntactic structures.
 Specific areas that I'm interested in include complex predicates, argument/event structure, syntactic categories, and modality.
-My work draws heavily on fieldwork with diaspora speakers of Hmong, as well as on typological comparison with other (particularly East Asian) languages.
+My work draws heavily on fieldwork with diaspora speakers of Hmong, as well as on typological comparison with other (particularly East and Southeast Asian) languages.

 Some questions that I'm interested in:
 * What principles govern the formation of complex predicates?
 What meanings can (and can't) they encode?
 How do "lexical" serial verb constructions differ from "functional" light verbs?